IGM-202-2235/project-2-ebh1540/README.md

 ## Make it Your Own

 - The hungry fish will die if they go too long without eating.
 This typically takes 2-3 minutes.
 The food weight starts at 1 and gains 0.05 to 0.15 every second.
 When it reaches 15, the fish will starve.
 However, since it's closer to starving, it will move much, *much* faster whenever food is placed.
+When the fish eats, the food weight goes back to 0 since the fish won't want to seek out more food while it's full, and it'll start gaining 0.05 to 0.15 per second again.
 - Since hungry fish can die, they can also reproduce.
 Every time one eats, there's a 10% chance that a new hungry fish spawns in the spot that the food was in.
 Yes, that means asexual reproduction for a fish.
 Just go with it.

 ## Known Issues